rajmahadev422/tutedude/assignment-6/readme.md

  ```
 ## How to run
 ```
- npm i nodemon
+ npm i
  npm run dev
  ```
- - Use nodemon for refresh problem.
+ - Using nodemon for refresh problem.

 ## Structure
   - header